 Jer, on the other hand, is more of a spender.
-He’s the one who pushes me to buy that new bike, attend that conference, or take that extra vacation.
-When we work together to make these decisions, the outcome is better than if we had made them alone.
-But like most couples, we don’t always agree.
+He’s the one who pushes me to buy that new bike, attend a conference, or take that extra vacation.
+When we work together as a couple to make big financial decisions, we see better results than had we made them on our own.

 Spending time dreaming, talking, and creating a picture of what you want your life to look like will ensure you’re on the same page as you make important financial decisions together.

-All that my husband and I have accomplished, we’ve done together.
-Having common goals helps us work as a team when making financial decisions.Creating common goals helps you work as a team when making financial decisions.
-Click To Tweet
+All that Jer and I have accomplished, we’ve done together.
+Having common goals helps us work as a team when making financial decisions.

 Learn to appreciate what the other brings to the table.
 Then make the most of their strengths while working as a team to create the life of your dreams.

 I talk about how to budget in my post on budgeting.
 In this post, I want to focus on why it’s important.